 I cannot remember the first time I laid eyes on Peggy Taylor, but I do recall that she was the prettiest girl I had ever seen.
 During our growing up years as first cousins, there were many occasions that I would be in her presence either at school or the many times the families of Will and Euemma Garman gathered.
 The adults would gather in the parlor to play Rook, work on putting the pieces to a large puzzle together, or just talk.
 The young folks would gather in the kitchen and play games, laugh and act silly.
 Then there were times like square dances at the old Mill, get-togethers at each other’s homes, ice cream suppers and Sunday afternoons at the Garman homeplace.
 I never told anybody about my infatuation with Peggy, mainly because I was the shyest boy in Catawba until my ninth grade year in high school.
 I could imagine there would have been a lot of teasing and laughing at my expense had I made my feelings about her known.

-To read about Peggy’s courage and her ministry, click here for the E-book.
+To read more about Peggy and the Taylor Family, click here for the E-book.

 Like articles like this?
 Then you would love Echoes From Catawba Volume 1, Growing Up In Catawba Valley, Appalachia.